The delicate balance between the psoas and the piriformis

 Here was the treatment paradigm I used:

-• Positional Release for both the psoas and piriformis
+• Positional Release for the psoas

 >>>>Click here see the video for the lovely and calming psoas positional release technique<<<<